Dianne Feinstein returning to U.S. Senate after health-related absence | Politics

 Dianne Feinstein returning to U.S. Senate after health-related absence

-The trailblazing lawmaker had been sidelined since February as she recovered from a bout of shingles, which had led to calls from some fellow Democrats to step aside and allow someone else to take her place.
-“I’m glad that my friend Dianne is back in the Senate and ready to roll up her sleeves and get to work," Senate Majority Leader Chuck Schumer said in a written statement.
+The 89-year-old lawmaker had been sidelined since February as she recovered from a bout of shingles, which had led to calls from some fellow Democrats that she step aside and allow someone else to take her place.
+“I’m glad that my friend Dianne is back in the Senate and ready to roll up her sleeves and get to work," Senate Majority Leader Chuck Schumer said in a statement.

-U.S. Senator Dianne Feinstein, 89, will return to Washington on Tuesday after a months-long absence due to illness, her spokesman said, restoring Democrats' 51-49 majority to full strength.
-The trailblazing lawmaker had been sidelined since February as she recovered from a bout of shingles, which had led to calls from some fellow Democrats to step aside and allow someone else to take her place.
+U.S. Senator Dianne Feinstein is returning to Washington on Tuesday after a months-long absence due to illness, her spokesman said, restoring Democrats' 51-49 majority to full strength.
+The 89-year-old lawmaker had been sidelined since February as she recovered from a bout of shingles, which had led to calls from some fellow Democrats that she step aside and allow someone else to take her place.

 Her extended leave had prompted some Democrats, notably Representative Alexandria Ocasio-Cortez, to call for her resignation.
-Democrats' worries were further heightened as lawmakers have been spending 2023 arguing over raising the nation's borrowing authority.
-Feinstein could provide crucial support for whatever debt limit bill comes before the Senate that would avert a first-ever default on U.S. debt.
+Democrats' worries were heightened as lawmakers have been arguing over raising the nation's borrowing authority.
+Feinstein could provide crucial support for whatever debt limit bill comes before the Senate, which would avert a first-ever default on U.S. debt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)